Mikihail/Python-Mean-Shift-Segmentation/README.md

 The appropriate selection of the window size is non-trivial.
 Inappropriate size can lead to merging of modes or creation of additional shallow modes.

 ### Lessons Learned:
-Through the course of this project, we have honed our understanding on Python programming, image processing techniques and libraries like scipy, numpy, sys, random and open
+Through the course of this project, we have honed our understanding on Python programming, image processing techniques and libraries like scipy, numpy, sys, random and opencv.

+### Ackn